 In the U.S., where Santa Claus rules the month of December, some Jews have incorporated a little bit of Christmas into their Hanukkah spirit.
 Some families opt to give gifts each night of Hanukkah; others may decorate their house with a "Hanukkah bush."
 Even though the two holidays have vastly different religious and historical origins and focus, both Christmas and Hanukkah are a beautiful opportunity to open up one's house and heart and spread some joy.

 These five elements are part of traditional Hanukkah celebrations.

 Hanukkah -- one of the most family-oriented of Jewish holidays -- comes with its own set of carols sung around the glowing menorah.
-These celebrate everything from the glory of God and the ancient Temple of the Jews ("Maoz Tzur") to the simplicity of a dreidel (see below), as in "Dreidel, dreidel, dreidel/I made it out of clay/And when it's dry and ready/Dreidel I shall play."
-Check out these carols at the Internet site Celebrate with JOI.
+These celebrate everything from the glory of God and the ancient Temple of the Jews ("Maoz Tzur") to the simplicity of a dreidel, as in "Dreidel, dreidel, dreidel/I made it out of clay/And when it's dry and ready/Dreidel I shall play."
+Check out the lyrics to this carol or learn a new one.